 Paper Towels

-You can conveniently purchase many of the materials online at Amazon.com.
-Just click on the picture of the product.
+You can conveniently purchase many of the materials online or at your favorite art supply store.

 "Patti's Winter"